benvonh/drc_driver/README.md

 ## Usage

-The following creates a node `/driver` which subscribes to two topics:
+The package provides a `driver` executable which creates a node under `/driver` that subscribes to two topics:
 - `/speed_command`
 - `/steer_command`

 Both use the `std_msgs/msg/Int32` interface to represent a percentage of the pulsewidth from minimum to maximum PWM.
 If `-1` is provided, the pin is temporarily deactivated until further updated.
-Otherwise, the topic callbacks will expect an integer between 0 and 100 in which it converts to a pulsewidth and applies it on the respective pin.
+Otherwise, the topic callback will expect an integer between 0 and 100 in which it converts to a pulsewidth and applies it on the respective pin.

 Run driver in normal mode.